 *Some names were changed for security.

-URGENT: Help us bring hope to hungry families across East Africa
+Help us bring hope to hungry families in East Africa and beyond